mirjSolution/myFlix-client/README.md

 ## Note

-In order to use the app, register first and if you want to see your added favourite movie list go to yur profile when a route not found it will redirect you to not found page.
+In order to use the app, register first and if you want to see your added favourite movie list go to your profile.

 ### Install Dependencies